AmazonBasics Portable Camping Chair Review

 This chair also has a cup holder in the right armrest that can fit up to an average shape 20-ounce tumbler but isn't large enough for most 1L water bottles.
 Attached to the right edge of the seat is a single mesh pocket that's a great spot for your phone, a book, or even a magazine - or just to store the travel case.

-Though it's not as fancy as many other chairs we tested, we like the AmazonBasics much more than the average cheap version at the grocery store in the summer.
-It's far from our least favorite chair we tested yet comes with one of the lowest prices of the bunch.
+Though it's not as fancy as many other chairs we tested, we like the AmazonBasics more than the generic cheap version at the grocery store in the summer.
 It's also not necessarily going to last you for the rest of your life, but we think it's a solid value for what you get - and you can buy a small fleet of these chairs for less than the price of some other models we tested.

 — Maggie Brandenburg